ch0cl8eclair/cirrus_message_analyser/README.md

 ```
 5. Installl the chrome webdriver for your chrome browser version.
 ```
+Use the script if you use WSL or cygwin (this will install the latest stable version, which probably matches your current installed chrome version):
+. ./app/update-driver.sh

+OR

 Open chrome, select menu -> help -> about google chrome and read the version number eg 83.0.4103 Visit https://chromedriver.chromium.org/downloads and download the corresponding version file Unzip the file to the app/driver folder and give it a unique name eg chromedriver83_win32.
 There needs to be an executable within the folder with the default name: chromedriver